kxwhiowo/kxwhiowo.github.io/_pages/misc.md

     * [Honbo](https://www.openrice.com/zh/hongkong/r-honbo-%E7%81%A3%E4%BB%94-%E7%BE%8E%E5%9C%8B%E8%8F%9C-%E6%BC%A2%E5%A0%A1%E5%8C%85-r522819)(9.2/10) They say it is the best one in HK even top 3 burger restaurants in the whole world, well I kinda agree with that...
     * [Smash'D](https://www.openrice.com/en/hongkong/r-smashd-western-district-international-hamburger-r745157)(9.4/10) Best one in HK, definitely worth a try.
     * [Mirror Burger](https://www.mirrorburger.com/)(8.8/10) 平靚正。
+    * [Aster by Poppy](https://www.openrice.com/en/hongkong/r-aster-by-poppy-sheung-wan-american-r897170)(8.2/10) A huge fish burger, English style.
+But it is kinda fishy, and since the fish inside is too huge, you cannot eat the bun and fish at the same time, which may seem weird.
     * [Flying Butcher Hong Kong](http://www.flyingbutcher.com/)(8/10)
     * [HoHon Eatery](https://www.instagram.com/hohoneatery/)(7.8/10) Too cheesy, no greens at all.
     * [Dare](https://www.openrice.com/en/hongkong/r-dare-western-district-western-r595274)(5/10) It's really hard to find a burger dry like this.